-159.(1) Within 1 month after the end of each financial year, a GOC's board must advise the shareholding Ministers of the recommendation that, in the light of the information then available to the board, it is likely to make under subsection (2).
+159.(1) A GOC's board must advise the shareholding Ministers of the recommendation that, in the light of the information then available to the board, it is likely to make under subsection (2).

-- (2) Within 4 months after the end of the financial year, the board must recommend to the shareholding Ministers that the GOC and its subsidiaries pay a specified dividend, or not pay a dividend, for the financial year. - (3) The board must consult with the shareholding Ministers before making the recommendation. - (4) Within 1 month after receiving the recommendation, the shareholding Ministers must either- - (a) approve the recommendation; or - (b) direct the payment of a specified dividend or a different specified dividend, as the case requires. - (5) If the GOC is a statutory GOC, the dividend for a financial year must not exceed its profits, after- - (a) provision has been made for income tax or its equivalent; and - (b) any unrealised capital gains from upwards revaluation of non-current assets have been excluded. - (6) If the GOC is a company GOC, the dividend for a financial year must not exceed the amount allowed under the Corporations Law. - (7) The dividend must be paid within 6 months after the end of the financial year or any further period that the shareholding Ministers allow. - (8) The shareholding Ministers must cause a copy of a direction given under subsection (4)(b) to be published in the gazette within 21 days after it is given.
+(1A) The board must comply with subsection (1) within-

+(a) 1 month after the end of each financial year; or

+(b) for a particular financial year, if the shareholding Ministers have extended the period to a period not longer than 3 months after the end of the financial year, the extended period.

+(2) Within 4 months after the end of the financial year, the board must recommend to the shareholding Ministers that the GOC and its subsidiaries pay a specified dividend, or not pay a dividend, for the financial year.

+(3) The board must consult with the shareholding Ministers before making the recommendation.

+(4) Within 1 month after receiving the recommendation, the shareholding Ministers must either-

+- (a) approve the recommendation; or - (b) direct the payment of a specified dividend or a different specified dividend, as the case requires.

+(5) If the GOC is a statutory GOC, the dividend for a financial year must not exceed its profits, after-

+- (a) provision has been made for income tax or its equivalent; and - (b) any unrealised capital gains from upwards revaluation of non-current assets have been excluded.

+(6) If the GOC is a company GOC, the dividend for a financial year must not exceed the amount allowed under the Corporations Law.

+(7) The dividend must be paid within 6 months after the end of the financial year or any further period that the shareholding Ministers allow.

+(8) The shareholding Ministers must cause a copy of a direction given under subsection (4)(b) to be published in the gazette within 21 days after it is given.